 |20 Sep 2040||Non-repo||115||110||16||28||11||4||5|

 Data is in millions of New Zealand dollars.
 The following data covering all transactions that have occurred within the New Zealand Bond Market are obtained from NZClear:

 Bond turnover is captured from the NZClear system, with the data recorded on the transaction settlement date.
 Only one side of each transaction is recorded.
 In respect of repurchase agreements, one side of each leg of the transaction is, therefore, recorded.
 Monthly and weekly data is available from January 1996.

 Published on the first working day after the end of the proceeding week.

-The Statistics Release Calendar is updated and released on the last working day of the month.
-This is a long-term plan of scheduled releases.
+The Statistics Release Calendar provides a long-term plan of scheduled releases.
+It is updated and released on the first working day of the month.

 Although there is no law that requires the RBNZ to compile and publish data on the bond turnover survey, there is an agreement between New Zealand Debt Management Office (NZDMO) and the RBNZ that the RBNZ will produce and publish a weekly Secondary Market Turnover Survey.